plowsec/binder/README.md

 ### Contribution guidelines ###

 * Code review
-* Harsch critics (Ask yourself : what insults would Linus Torvalds syell to the guy who made this "utter crap" (me))
+* Harsch critics (Ask yourself : what insults would Linus Torvalds yell to the guy who made this "utter crap" (me))